allure-framework/allure-js/packages/allure-vitest/README.md

 export default defineConfig({
   test: {
+    // add setup file to be able to use Allure API via `this.allure` in your tests
+    setupFiles: ["allure-vitest/setup],
     reporters: [
       // do not forget to keep the "default" if you want to see something in the console "default",